 Never send money to someone you have not met in person

 You receive a transfer on Revolut, PayPal, Apple Pay, Google Pay or a similar service from someone you don't know.
-The amount of this transfer may vary, but will probably be a few hundred dollars.
-You'll receive a message after the transfer claiming that it was sent by accident, and the sender will ask you to send the money back.
-You want to do the right thing so you refund them the "accidental" transfer amount, only to realise later you never received a transfer from them to begin with and now you've lost a few hundred dollars or more.
+You receive a message after the transfer claiming that it was sent by accident, and the sender will ask you to send the money back.
+You want to do the right thing so you refund them the "accidental" transfer amount, only to realise later you never received a transfer from them to begin with.

 What to do

 Do not refund them the amount.
 Chances are the original transfer they sent you was paid for with a stolen credit card and it will be cancelled on its own.
-Instead, ask the user who "accidentally" sent you money to cancel the transaction on their end, or request that they contact the platform directly for assistance.
+Instead, tell the user to contact the platform directly for assistance.

 Online purchase scams